Cerulean-Shield/.github/profile/README.md

 ### About Cerulean Shield

-Created in September of 2023, Cerulean Shield is a team of information security professionals from diverse backgrounds.
-This github repo represents the culmination final project of Code Fellows Cybersecurity Engineering Program.
+Created in September of 2023, Cerulean Shield is a team of information security professionals from across the US.
+This github repo represents the culmination of the Code Fellows Cybersecurity Engineering Program.

 <br>